-- The slide should move freely all the way to the rear and close completely under force of the recoil spring.
+- 1. The slide should move freely all the way to the rear and close completely under force of the recoil spring.
 Be sure to visually inspect the chamber to ensure it is unloaded. - 2.
-Insert an EMPTY magazine and pull the slide to the rear.
-Release the slide.
+Insert an EMPTY magazine, pull the slide fully to the rear, and release it.
 The slide should be held open by the slide stop. - 3.
 Remove the magazine.
 The slide should remain open. - 4.
 Pull the slide fully to the rear and release it.
 The slide should move freely forward to its closed position.

-CHECK THE FUNCTION OF THE TRIGGER: With the magazine removed from the pistol, and the manual safety in the "FIRE" position, cycle the slide open and closed to ensure the striker is cocked.
+CHECK THE FUNCTION OF THE TRIGGER AND MAGAZINE DISCONNECT: With the magazine removed from the pistol, and the manual safety in the "FIRE" position, cycle the slide open and closed to ensure the striker is cocked.

-- Move the manual safety to "SAFE" and attempt to pull the trigger.
+- 1. With an EMPTY magazine inserted, move the manual safety to "SAFE" and attempt to pull the trigger.
 The trigger should move partially rearward and stop.
 The striker should not fall. - 2.
+Remove the empty magazine.
 Move the manual safety to "FIRE."
 Pull the trigger and hold it to the rear.
-The striker should fall with an audible click. - Keeping the trigger pulled to the rear, cycle the slide to reset the trigger.
+The trigger should move partially rearward and stop.
+The striker should not fall. - 3.
+Reinsert the EMPTY magazine.
+With the manual safety on "FIRE," pull the trigger and hold it to the rear.
+The striker should fall with an audible click. - 4.
+Keeping the trigger pulled to the rear, cycle the slide 1/2-inch to reset the trigger.
 Slowly release the trigger.
-The trigger should move forward and you will hear/feel the trigger reset. - 4.
+The trigger should move forward and you will hear/feel the trigger reset. - 5.
 Move the manual safety to the "SAFE" position and attempt to pull the trigger.
 The trigger should move partially rearward and stop.
+The striker should not fall.